-We follow each designer from their initial concept and design, through the reality of the construction process to the completion of their Super Garden.
-With just weeks to design and build a show garden, and a budget of just €5,000, it proves quite a challenge for these budding designers.
+We follow each designer from the initial concept and design stage, to pitching their idea to the Super Garden Judges, through the reality of the construction process and then the completion of their Super Garden.
+With just weeks to design and build a show garden, and a budget of just €5,000, the challenges that will face these promising designers unfold throughout the series.

-The winner of SUPER GARDEN will be announced on the sixth and final episode of the series, when all the designers and judges and mentors meet in the more convivial atmosphere of Powerscourt House & Gardens.
-The prize will be awarded to the contestant voted SUPER GARDEN designer 2013, and with it the life-changing opportunity to re-create their design at the prestigious Bloom 2013 and take a big step forward into the world of professional garden design.
-Each garden designer is working on a real garden - they are given a specific brief and budget and must design a garden to the home owners' specifications.
-All 5 have been given similar size gardens to work with, but each with a very different brief:
+The winner of SUPER GARDEN will be revealed in the sixth and final episode of the series, when all the designers and judges gather at the stunning location of Powerscourt House in Wicklow.
+The prize will be awarded to the designer voted SUPER GARDEN designer 2014, and with it the life-changing opportunity to re-create their design at the prestigious Bloom 2014 and the possibility of pursuing a career in professional garden design.